Optimal Echo Chambers: Abstract

 \section{Abstract}

-We show that echo chambers are a rational response to uncertain information quality, and that broadening the range of views someone is exposed to can slow their learning by making their beliefs less responsive to the views of others.
-A Bayesian decision maker draws a signal about the (real-valued) state of the world from a collection of unbiased sources of heterogeneous quality.
-Exclusively sampling signals close to the prior expectation can improve accuracy, as they are more likely high quality.
-Signals close to the prior expectation can move beliefs further than more contrary views; ignoring those with opposing beliefs makes one more responsive to others' views, since it increases their perceived accuracy.
-The optimal echo chamber balances the credibility of views similar to one's own against the usefulness of those further away.\\
+When learning from others, people tend to focus their attention on those with similar views.
+This is often attributed to flawed reasoning, and thought to slow learning and polarize beliefs.
+However, we show that echo chambers are a rational response to uncertainty about the accuracy of information sources, and can improve learning and reduce disagreement.
+Furthermore, extending the range of views someone is exposed to can backfire, slowing their learning by making them less responsive to information from others.
+We model a Bayesian decision maker who chooses a set of information sources and then observes a signal from one.
+With uncertainty about which sources are accurate, focusing attention on signals close to one's own expectation can be beneficial, as their expected accuracy is higher.
+The optimal echo chamber balances the credibility of views similar to one's own against the usefulness of those further away.